velociroger-pb/Mandalorion/README.md

                         useful if you want to for example filter with different parameters without rerunning the whole
                         pipeline

+  -C CONSENSUSMODE, --consensusMode CONSENSUSMODE
+                        Set to P or PC (deault = P).
+If P, only pyabpoa will be used to make isoform consensus sequences.
+If PM, medaka will be used as well.
+PC generates slightly more accurate sequences for R2C2 data but is much slower.
+                        Use P is analyzing PacBio data.

   -v, --version         Prints Mandalorion version
 ```

 ## Outputs ##

-I consider the *Isoform_Consensi_filtered.fasta* file the main output of the Mandalorion pipeline.
+I consider the *Isoforms.filtered.fasta* file the main output of the Mandalorion pipeline.
 It contains the polished sequences of all isoforms Mandalorion considers very high confidence.
-Mandalorion also creates an *Isoform_Consensi_filtered.aligned.out.clean.psl* which contains alignments of those sequences that had small indels removed.
-This file is easy to upload to the UCSC Genome Browser to inspect.
-This version of Mandalorion now also generates a *quantifiedIsoforms.txt* file which contains the number of R2C2 reads that associate which each isoform for each given fasta files.
+Mandalorion also creates *Isoforms.filtered.clean.psl* and *Isoforms.filtered.clean.gtf* files which contain minimap2 alignments of those sequences that had small indels removed.
+These files are easy to upload to the UCSC Genome Browser to inspect.
+This version of Mandalorion now also generates a *Isoforms.filtered.clean.quant* file which contains the number of R2C2 reads that associate which each isoform for each given fasta files.

 ## Utils ##
 These are the scripts used to do haplotype phasing and HLA analysis.